Portf-io/portf-coding-challenge-2/README.md

 npm run dev
 ```

+App can be viewed here: http://localhost:3000

+The GraphQL api can be viewed here: http://localhost:3000/api/graphql

+---

-### Generate types
+### Generate FE types

+(Note: Run this in a separate terminal tab/window, as this requires `npm run dev` to be running)

-Generate your API and front-end types (remember to re-run these if you make any changes to your schema)
+Generate your front-end types (remember to re-run these if you make any changes to your schema)

 ```
 npm run codegen
 ```

-Which can be viewed here: http://localhost:3000

-The GraphQL api can be viewed here: http://localhost:3000/api/graphql
+---

 ### Instructions